tiwo/puzzler/README.txt

 :Copyright: |c| 1998-2006 by David J. Goodger
 :License: `GPL 2 <COPYING.html>`__

-**Polyform Puzzler** is a software toolkit for exploring & solving polyform puzzles, like Pentominoes and Soma Cubes.
+**Polyform Puzzler** is a set of solvers for many polyform puzzles (like Pentominoes and Soma Cubes), and a software toolkit for exploring & solving polyform puzzles.
 It consists of a set of front-end applications for specific polyform puzzles and a Python library that does the heavy lifting.
 New polyforms and new puzzles can easily be defined and added.
+Python 2.4 or higher is required.

 .. contents::